(1838 - 1872)

 His Battery was attached to Gen Rodman's Division, IX Corps, but apparently did not accompany the Division across Snavely's Ford.
 The battery was engaged in the afternoon of the 17th, but likely after crossing the Antietam by the Lower (Rohrbach's) Bridge.

-He resigned from the army at the close of 1867 to resume the practice of his profession in Reading.
-He died in January 1872, at the early age of thirty-four years.
+He resigned from the Army at the end of 1867 to resume the practice of law in Reading, PA.
+He died in January 1872, at the early age of thirty-four.

 Sources: Heitman, Francis Historical Register and Dictionary of the United States Army 1789-1903, Washington, US Government Printing Office, 1903.; and